Courts at the city, county, regional, state, and federal levels heard cases involving St. Clair’s residents.

 See also the chapter on Courts in St. Clair County Research and Resources: A Genealogist’s Guide and updates on our member site.

-Offsite – select sites
+Offsite – a select list

 St. Clair County Circuit Court chancery case file index (1815-1870), courtesy IRAD.
 This equity court heard cases for divorce, injury, wills, assignment of dower, real and personal property foreclosures, and partitions of real estate.

 Cases before the Supreme Court of Illinois in Illinois Reports 1819 to 1831.
 The Illinois Supreme Court heard cases appealed from the Circuit Court level.
+[Link unavailable.]

 St. Clair County Genealogical Society, PO Box 431, Belleville, IL 62222-0431.